 Damaged Tooth Enamel

 While cavities do their own kind of damage to your enamel, erosion of the enamel can be brought on by a diet filled with acidic foods and drinks.
 Enamel is the suit of armor for all that lives inside your teeth and under the gum line.
 Without strong enamel, your teeth are helpless to defend against hot and cold temperatures.

 Tooth sensitivity can also be an indication of a crack in the tooth enamel.
 Usually, the crack must extend to the nerve of the tooth to create this kind of sensitivity.

 If you are dealing with gum recession, whether due to gum disease, aging, aggressive brushing, or grinding your teeth, you already know your smile looks different than it used to.
 Your teeth will feel different too, and be far more sensitive to heat and cold, without enough gum to protect the teeth.
 When tooth roots are exposed, temperature changes will make you jump in pain.

 You don’t have to live with tooth sensitivity.
-If you are dealing with discomfort or pain, especially when ingesting hot or cold foods or beverages, make your appointment with Dr. Mitul Patel at Family & Cosmetic Dental Care, serving Alpharetta, Suwanee, and Johns Creek.
+If you are dealing with discomfort or pain, especially when ingesting hot or cold foods or beverages, make your appointment with Dr. Mitul Patel at Hello Family Dental, serving Alpharetta, Suwanee, and Johns Creek.